dbatonyi/restaurant-sqldatabase/README.md

-Restaurant website, with video embed header and reservation fuction The menu gets its content from an SQL database.
+Restaurant website, with video embed header and reservation fuction

+Contents of a menu originate from one database

 Admin panel coming soon...